sdding/ATM_controller/README.md

     * If the user's password has been verified, user can choose the account

     * User decides what to do next
-        (check the balance or deposit or withdraw)
+        (check the balance or deposit or withdraw or end)
     * show the balance after action